 “The financial struggle was taking a toll on my family.
 We just weren’t happy, and I didn’t want to live my whole life that way.
 I wanted to make sure we could buy a house someday.
 I was ready to make some of our life goals happen,” said Marie.

 She had always loved using technology in the classroom.
 And at a recent education conference, a workshop on teaching kids the fundamentals of computer science sparked her interest in coding and web development.
-When a Facebook ad for the University of Central Florida Coding Boot Camp caught Marie’s eye, she applied.
+When a Facebook ad for the UCF Coding Boot Camp caught Marie’s eye, she applied.

 A few months later, she was in.